Relief, optimism, foreboding: Black Americans feel mixed emotions on Inauguration Day

 Gipson worries that compromises between White politicians will be made again to the detriment of Black Americans, immigrants and others.
 “That prevailing sense of we have to do right by them even if they do wrong by us is not justice,” said Gipson, 48, a writer and digital publisher in Atlanta.

 For her and many other Americans, the Jan.
-6 assault on the Capitol laid bare the inequality in policing, she said, with the mob of overwhelmingly White insurrectionists receiving what many perceived as kid-glove treatment from law enforcement while Black Lives Matter protesters in the summer were confronted with riot gear and tear gas.
+6 assault on the Capitol laid bare the inequality in policing, she said, with the mob of overwhelmingly White rioters receiving what many perceived as kid-glove treatment from law enforcement while Black Lives Matter protesters in the summer were confronted with riot gear and tear gas.
 “Who polices the police?
 I don’t think that question has been answered,” Gipson, who wants fast police reform, said.

 Even so, Gipson said she feels “positive” about the new direction of the country.
-On Inauguration Day, she will join a national Zoom party hosted by Alpha Kappa Alpha sorority to celebrate as her AKA sister Harris takes the oath.
-“I’ve spent four years being sad and confused … We have to remain prayerful that four years from now the country will look completely different,” she said.
+On Inauguration Day, she joined a national Zoom party hosted by Alpha Kappa Alpha sorority to celebrate as her AKA sister Harris took the oath.
+“I’ve spent four years being sad and confused. . . .
+We have to remain prayerful that four years from now the country will look completely different,” she said.

-Jack Thomas, a former assistant U.S. attorney for the District of Columbia, has confidence that the insurrectionists will be prosecuted and White supremacists bent on racial violence will be rooted out if Merrick Garland is confirmed as U.S. attorney general.
+Jack Thomas, a former assistant U.S. attorney for the District of Columbia, has confidence that the rioters will be prosecuted and white supremacists bent on racial violence will be rooted out if Merrick Garland is confirmed as U.S. attorney general.
 After working for 40 years in the Justice Department and serving with Garland, “I am overjoyed about what I see for the department,” said Thomas, 73, a lawyer in Richmond.

 Thomas is encouraged by the diversity of Biden’s Cabinet nominees and his appointees.
 “A Native American running the Department of the Interior?
 Oh, man,” he said.
-“The diversity of the conversation I imagine will go on in the Biden-Harris Cabinet will be one that understands the various communities in America … You can’t tell me that Thurgood Marshall didn’t contribute greatly to the discourse in the Supreme Court when he was there.”
+“The diversity of the conversation I imagine will go on in the Biden-Harris Cabinet will be one that understands the various communities in America. . . .
+You can’t tell me that Thurgood Marshall didn’t contribute greatly to the discourse in the Supreme Court when he was there.”

 Thomas was returning from a medical treatment when Biden and Harris took their oaths.
 When he arrives home, he and his wife will fill their glasses with Martinelli’s apple cider and raise “a tall glass of joy and health to them, wishing them every success because America needs it.”

 Theresa Lewis is concerned about what might come next.
 Too much has happened to be fully relieved, she said.
 She was anxious that Trump could win practically up to the minute he lost and then not entirely sure that he and his supporters wouldn’t snatch victory from the jaws of defeat after stacking the Supreme Court with conservatives.
-“I felt it was a life or death thing,” said Lewis, 48, an assistant middle school principal in Woodbridge, Va.
+“I felt it was a life-or-death thing,” said Lewis, 48, an assistant middle school principal in Woodbridge, Va.
 “I don’t even have the imagination to think of the things he could have done to harm people.”

-The last four years have taken a toll on her, she said.
+The past four years have taken a toll on her, she said.
 Recently, she was walking across the grocery store parking lot to her car when she spotted a police officer sitting in a cruiser.
 She was surprised to feel a wave of unease.
 “The way Trump celebrated the police and told them to be rough with people, that makes me scared,” she said.

-Even now, as she anticipates that Biden and Harris will be inclusive in their leadership of the country, Lewis describes a “sense of foreboding” about what lies ahead given the insurrection.
+Even now, as she anticipates that Biden and Harris will be inclusive in their leadership of the country, Lewis describes a “sense of foreboding” about what lies ahead given the attack at the Capitol.
 “I worry every time they go out in the public sphere that something is going to happen to them,” she said.
 “I’m happy and relieved they won, but I’m still worried now that violence has been unleashed.”

 Alton Tucker is a full-on optimist.
 He expects Biden and Harris to vastly improve the rollout of the coronavirus vaccine to prevent the virus that has disproportionately killed African Americans.
 He also thinks that Biden’s deep experience in the U.S. Senate will help him persuade Congress to do much of his will.

 Tucker, a retired family physician in Manassas, is not naive.
 The 74-year-old said he also knows a racist when he sees one.
-But Biden and Harris are “caring people … When they speak you can feel it, and they have those gifts that will help us heal after all that has happened,” he said.
+But Biden and Harris are “caring people. . . .
+When they speak you can feel it, and they have those gifts that will help us heal after all that has happened,” he said.

 He recalled volunteering for the first Obama-Biden run.
-When the news of victory came into campaign office in Triangle, Va., that night in 2016, “it was just tremendous.”
-A Black woman in her 90s turned to him and said “A colored man is going to be president?”
+When the news of victory came into the campaign office in Triangle, Va., that night in 2008, “it was just tremendous.”
+A Black woman in her 90s turned to him and said, “A colored man is going to be president?”
 On Inauguration Day, Tucker and his wife shivered on the Mall to watch history unfold.

 The next four years, he said, “are not going to be easy at all, but I am hopeful.”